multiversx/mx-docs/docs/protocol/delegation-manager.md

 After an `X` number of epochs have passed since submitting an [undelegation transaction](/protocol/delegation-manager#undelegating-funds), a delegator may finally withdraw funds from the staking pool.
 This action withdraws _all the currently undelegated funds_ belonging to the specific delegator.

-using a transaction of the following form:
+Withdrawing funds is done using a transaction of the following form:

 ```
 WithdrawTransaction {